-2. The project proponent shall conduct Hydrogeological study through reputed Government institution to evaluate the cumulative impact of proposed mining activity along with the nearby mines on the ground water table, agricultural activity, and water bodies such as rivers, tanks, canals, ponds located nearby the proposed mining area.
+2. The project proponent shall conduct Hydrogeological study through reputed Government institution to evaluate the cumulative impact of proposed mining activity along with the nearby mines on the ground water table, agricultural activity, and water bodies such as rivers, tanks, canals, ponds located nearby the proposed mining area

-Hydrogeological study to evaluate the cumulative impact of proposed mining activity along with the nearby mines on the ground water table, agricultural activity, and water bodies such as rivers, tanks, canals, ponds located nearby the proposed mining area and the hydrogeological study report has been attached as an Annexure 7.
+Hydrogeological study to evaluate the cumulative impact of proposed mining activity along with the nearby mines on the ground water table, agricultural activity, and water bodies such as rivers, tanks, canals, ponds located nearby the proposed mining area is conducted and attached as Annexure VII.

 3. The project proponent shall furnish the details on number of groundwater pumping wells, open wells within the radius of 1km along with the water levels in both monsoon and non-monsoon seasons.
-The project proponent would also collect the data of water table level in this area during both monsoon and non-monsoon seasons from the PWD/TWAD.
+The project proponent would also collect the data of water table level in this area during both monsoon and non-monsoon seasons from the PWD/TWAD